microsoft/atlas-design/.changeset/new-pets-speak.md

 '@microsoft/atlas-css': patch
 ---

-Updating the hero specific css to accomodate flex-direction prop when `.hero-details` is present.
-Otherwise the hero will not change flex-direction.
+Removing the flex-direction from the hero component and will apply the direction manually via templates and scripts